The Dynamical Degrees of Rational Surface Automorphisms: Marked Blowups

 \begin{prop} Suppose $S$ has an effective, irreducible, and reduced anti-canonical divisor and suppose $(S,\phi)$ is a marked blowup.
 Let $C$ be a reduced irreducible curve such that $[C] = -\kappa_S$ and $\pi(C)$ is a cubic curve with one singularity.
 Let $\omega \in W_n$.
 Then there is $s \in \Sigma_\phi$ such that $\omega\circ s(\alpha) \in \pos$ for all nodal roots $\alpha$. \end{prop}

 \begin{proof} By Lemmas \ref{L:nodal0} -- \ref{L:nodaln}, there is $s\in \Sigma_\phi$ such that $\omega \circ s$ changes the positivity of exactly one nodal root.
-Since there are only finitely many nodal roots, by changing one at a time, we can make all nodal roots map to positive roots. \end{proof}
+Since there are only finitely many nodal roots, by changing one at a time, we can map all nodal roots to positive roots. \end{proof}